 Density: 1 Bed per 1,200 SF / 174 Beds

-Shelbourne-Olney is a senior Assisted Living Facility with one floor devoted specially for the care of Alzheimer’s patients.
-The property was almost entirely forested with many large, mature trees and a vital stream with associated floodplain/buffer.
+Shelbourne-Olney is a Senior Assisted Living Facility with one floor devoted specially for the care of Alzheimer’s patients.
+The property was almost entirely forested with many large, mature trees and a vital stream and associated floodplain/buffer.
 The property lies within the Hawing River Watershed which required special treatment because it flows directly into the Patuxent River Watershed.
-An important goal of the development was to preserve the existing mature forest, specimen trees, and stream buffers while providing a quiet, wooded setting appropriate for seniors, particularly Alzheimer’s patients.
-Additionally, our client wanted LEED certification for the project which required high standards of environmental conservation and green construction.
+An important goal of the development was to preserve the existing mature forest, specimen trees, and stream buffers while providing a quiet, wooded setting appropriate for seniors, particularly the Alzheimer’s patients.
+Additionally, our client wanted LEED® certification for the project which required high standards of environmental conservation and green construction.

-To gain LEED certification the structure was built with a green roof that covered more than 50% of the roof area.
-GLW designed a green roof with a rubber membrane layer below a soil layer planted with succulent plants that are able retain water in especially dry conditions.
-All downspout and parking lot runoff was piped to bio-retention facilities for no net additional untreated drainage leaving the developed area.
-A path that runs around the building along the woodland edge past ornamental landscaped areas provides an attractive route for seniors to get exercise.
-Multiple additional facilities including grass channels, sand filters and micro-bioretention ponds, were located and landscaped to minimize their visual impact.
+To gain LEED® certification the structure was built with a green roof that covers more than 50% of the roof area.
+The green roof was designed with a rubber membrane below a soil layer planted with succulent plants that are able to retain water in especially dry conditions.
+All downspout and parking lot runoff is piped to bio-retention facilities so that no net additional untreated drainage leaves the developed area.
+A path runs around the building along the woodland edge and past ornamental landscaped areas provides an attractive route for seniors to exercise.
+Other stormwater facilities including grass channels, sand filters and micro-bioretention ponds were located and landscaped to minimize their visual impact.